vpuranik/kafka-utils/README.md

 Apache Kafka is a high throughput distributed messaging system.
 This project defines some utilities for connecting to kafka from java.
 It defines Spring style templates for producers and consumers.

+Imp Note: This code will only work on kafka 0.7.1.
+The consumer code in this project is not compatible with 0.7.0.

 The consumer template uses generic object pool.
 If you want to use spring's dependency injection, here is how you will the classes defined in this project:

     <bean id="kafkaConsumerFactory" class="com.gumgum.kafka.consumer.KafkaConsumerFactory">